SoftwareHeritage/swh-deposit/doc/specs.md

 - Discussion with the client and the server to establish the server's abilities (GET).
 The client can ask the server's abilities through a GET query to the service document uri.
-The server answers to the client describing but not limited to, the sword version supported (v2), the max upload size it expects, a URI list of supported endpoints, the collection it can query, etc...
+The server answers to the client describing for example, the sword version supported (v2), the max upload size it expects, a URI list of supported endpoints, the collection it can query, etc...

 - Client deposits one document version (archive) through the deposit creation uri (one or more POST request, in effect chunking the